It was well written and intriguing but it left me with one big question: where is Kate Shugak?

 The emerging dynamic between Kate and Jim injects fresh emotional conflict while also dealing realistically with reactions to grief.
 Not just Kate’s grief for Jack Morgan, but Jim’s grief for seeming to lose the woman Kate used to be.

 This book is a good stand-alone thriller.
-It is also a very skillful bridge between the Kate we knew before the events of “Hunter’s Moon” and the Kate who is finding her way after it.
+It is also a very skilful bridge between the Kate we knew before the events of “Hunter’s Moon” and the Kate who is finding her way after it.
 The emotional tone is perfect and made “Midnight Come Again” a very satisfying read.

 The title sounded like a quote but I wasn’t familiar with the source.
 An Internet search suggested that it might be from Theodore Roethke’s poem “A Dark Time.”
 The tone seems right.
 It’s a good poem.
 Go HERE to read it for yourself.